 Masterline does not make hot vacuum-formed sheet plastic molds.
 After awhile, the sheet molds will start being problems for soap makers.
 For this reason, Masterline decided from very early beginnings to produce a high-quality silicone soap mold -- a mold which will last for years.

 Masterline does not use polyurethane RTV rubber to make your production molds.
 We learned quite early in our beginning, that the finished soap bars would adhere tenaciously to the polyurethane rubber.
 No amount of cleaning or use of mold releases could prevent the finished soap bars from sticking.
 The mold soon builds up a scale-like residue which is hard to remove.
 The silicone rubber gives a clean release thus eliminating any soap-scale build up.

 Our team at Masterline takes great pride in constructing your silicone molds.
-We know your molds are going to last, so we better get it right the first time.
-Your molds are built on a square or rectangle platform which gives each soap bar cavity great stability.
+We know your molds are going to last a long time, so we better get it right the first time.
+Your molds are built on a square or rectangle platforms which gives each soap bar cavity great stability.
+Your silicone molds are cast a thicker bottom (more silicone) to reduce 'snaking'.
 Your molds are un-like any press molded silicone cup cake mold offered in the box stores.
-Here, there is no support or stability in any of these types of molds.
-Thence, you will have hit and miss-shaped soap bars as finished products.
-Of course, we do not use hardware store silicone that comes in a tube.
+These molds could 'snake' as there is no support or stability in this type of mold.
+As there is little or no support, there may be miss-shaped soap bars as finished products.
+Your molds are not made of hardware store silicone that comes in a tube.

 We use an industrial strength grade of silicone which is 'Made in North America' to meet current Free Trade Agreements.